Staying Cool: Balancing Pitta Dosha

 A Pitta-pacifying diet

 Favor foods that are liquid rather than dry, and cool or lukewarm rather than hot.
-Lentil soups flavored with Pitta Churna make a nutritious pitta-pacifying meal.
+Lentil soups flavored with Organic Pitta Churna make a nutritious Pitta-pacifying meal.

-Drink lots of room temperature or cool water and sip 2-3 cups of Pitta Tea during the day.
-Pitta Tea contains cooling spices and rose petals, renowned in ayurveda for cooloing down the mind, body and emotions.
+Drink lots of room-temperature or cool water and sip 2-3 cups of Organic Pitta Tea during the day.
+Organic Pitta Tea contains cooling spices and rose petals, renowned in ayurveda for cooling down the mind, body and emotions.
 Fresh fruit juices and the water from young coconuts are wonderful pick-me-ups on warm sultry days.
-At bedtime, stir in some Rose Petal Preserve into milk that has been boiled and cooled for a soothing beverage.
+At bedtime, stir some Organic Rose Petal Spread into milk that has been boiled and cooled for a soothing beverage.
 Rose Petal Lassi makes a refreshing lunchtime beverage.

 Good eating habits